vanjs-org/van/README.md

 ### TypeScript Support

 **VanJS** provides first-class support for TypeScript.
-Simply download the corresponding `.d.ts` file along with your `.js` file, and you'll be able to take advantage of type-checking, IntelliSense, large-scale refactoring provided by your preferred development environment.
+With the `.d.ts` file in place, you'll be able to take advantage of type-checking, IntelliSense, large-scale refactoring provided by your preferred development environment.
 Refer to the [Download Table](https://vanjs.org/start#download-table) to find the right `.d.ts` file to work with.

 ## Want to Learn More?